 - Personal letters

 - Extra documents

 References are provided by physicians, professors or non-clinical individuals (also known as referees) recommending you for further medical training.

 When you request a reference through CaRMS Online, your referee is notified of the request.
-Your referee may create and upload the reference directly in CaRMS Online, or mail a hardcopy reference to CaRMS to be scanned and uploaded to your account.
+Your referee may create and upload the reference directly in CaRMS Online.

 There are three types of references for this match